-Ten victims of CIA rendition and torture have signed an open letter to President Obama asking him to declassify the upcoming Senate report into the program.
+Ten victims of CIA rendition and torture signed an open letter to President Obama asking him to declassify a Senate report into the program.
 Two of the signatories – Abdel-Hakim Belhadj and Sami al-Saadi – were rendered with their entire families, including a pregnant woman and four children between the ages of six and twelve.

 “Despite living thousands of miles apart and leading different lives today, a shared experience unites us: the CIA abducted each of us in the past and flew us to secret prisons for torture.
 Some of us were kidnapped with our pregnant wives or children.
 All of us were later released without charge, redress or apology from the US.
 We now want the American public to read that story, in full, and without redactions”, says the letter, coordinated by international human rights charity Reprieve.

 The Senate Select Committee on Intelligence (SSCI) has produced the most extensive report into the CIA’s torture program to date.
 The publication of the report’s executive summary has been delayed because of a dispute between Senators and the CIA over the extent of black-outs, or ‘redactions’, from the public version.
 The SSCI has indicated that the report contains no sensitive names – that pseudonyms were substituted for agents and countries.
 The CIA has reportedly sought to have even pseudonyms, such as ‘Country A’, redacted from the public version of the report.

 Tensions between the SSCI and the CIA have run high since it emerged that the CIA spied on top Senate staffers involved with the report, an act Sen. Dianne Feinstein said, “may well have violated the separation of powers principles embodied in the United States Constitution.”
 CIA Director John Brennan initially denied these charges – a denial he later retracted when the CIA’s Inspector General found the charges of agency spying to be correct.